-Percentage of Respondents 1 Number of Times Category Referenced 2
+Percentage of Number of Times

+Respondents Category Referenced

 Quality of Work/Ideas 65.0 (39)

 Diversity of Perspective in Work/Ideas 20

 Clearer Thinking/Stronger Presentation/Better Written Work 17

 Coauthor Peer Review of Work/Ideas 9

 Other Quality of Work/Ideas 4

 Synthesis of Ideas 3

-Division of Labor/Workload Synthesis of Specialist 41.7 (25)
+Division of Labor/Workload 41.7 (25)

+Synthesis of Specialist ()

 Skills/Complementary Contributions of Authors 16

 Shared Responsibility 2

 Other Division of Labor/Workload 9

+2

 Collaboration 38.3 (23)

 Sharing of Ideas 8

 Builds Community among Academics/ Interaction Among Colleagues 5

 Emotional Support 4

 General Enjoyment of Collaboration 3

 Enables More Extensive Research 2

 Motivation to Complete Task 2

 Other Collaboration 5

 Professional Development 30.0 (18)

-Mentor Novice Writers 9
+Mentor Novice Writers 50.0 (18) 9

 Learn from Experienced Professionals 5

 Enhanced Vita with Less Work 4

-Other Professional Development 2
+2

-Note: The "Other" category of responses represents respon as Professional Development, Collaboration, etc.), categories for that grouping.
-1 Numbers in parentheses indicate the number of respon main grouping, e.g., 18 respondents indicated that som but could not be determined dents out of 60 who provide to fit within one of the sub- d a response that fit within a
+Note: The "Other" category of responses represents responses that could be classified into a given main grouping (such as Professional Development, Collaboration, etc.), but could not be determined to fit within one of the sub-

+categories for that grouping.
+Numbers in parentheses indicate the number of responde nts out of 60 who provid ed a response that fit within a

+main grouping, e.g., 18 respondents indicated that some a

 determine coauthorship.

-This column is a simple count of the number of times a -
+This column is a simple count of the number of times a s This column may sum to more than 60 since multiple rea